 Our kids are watching.
 What are we showing them?

 My daughter is now watching me stretch and grow myself.
 This year, I’ve been doing the hard stuff.
-Cleaning house in more ways than one, but that will be another Blog.
+Cleaning house in more ways than one.

 My daughter has gifts and talents to make this world a better place.
 We are called to use everything God has given us, so I am walking through every door He is opening.